AriFordsham/GHCWiki/type-functions-status.md

 **Current:**

-- Kind checking; next: treatment of instances of indexed types in the form of `TcTyClDecl.tcIdxTyInstDecl`.
+- Type checking of kind signatures & testing.

 ## Parsing and Renaming